phedayat/python-scripts/README.md

 ### Convex Hull Algorithm

 This project is meant to test my skills and to recreate the Graham Scan convex hull algorithm (via [The Algorithm Design Manual](http://www.algorist.com/)).
+Unfinished; `graphicalHull.py` still needs to be fixed, but the convex hulls produced are much better than before.

 * `graphicalHull.py`: This is the main file that runs a Graham Scan.
 Not to be confused with `main.py`, which is an outdated main file for this project.
 * `point.py`: The class that defines a point.